BioDecodingLab/DenseTissueAnalysis/Naming_Convention.md

 # Dataset Naming Convention

+Desciption of the naming convention used in the Bioimage Archive updated files.

 ## 1. Sample Identification Codes

 The original sample identifiers were considered too long for practical use in file names.
 Therefore, each of the four samples was assigned a shorter identification code: